How recycling can help reduce manufacturer’s Carbon Footprint

 When electricity is used to power equipment and other items such as lighting, water heaters and HVAC equipment, a manufacturer’s carbon footprint goes up.
 According to the EPA, carbon dioxide emissions from electric usage make up most of the greenhouse gasses produced today. generating electricity also causes methane and nitrous oxide gases to be produced.

-When electricity is used and produced, carbon dioxide emissions make up the vast majority of greenhouse gases, according to the EPA.
+According to the EPA, when electricity is used and produced, carbon dioxide emissions make up the vast majority of greenhouse gases.
 However, generating electricity also causes methane and nitrous oxide gases to be produced.

 Recycling helps reduce greenhouse gas emissions by reducing energy consumption.
 Using recycled materials to make new products reduces the need for virgin materials.
 This avoids greenhouse gas emissions that would result from extracting or mining virgin materials.